Skip to content

 Web Console

 The Web Console is a single-page app that ships inside the Hebb Mind binary.
-It gives you a browseable view of your memories, a search box wired to the same hybrid retrieval that powers the API, a graph view of your knowledge graph, and a settings panel for changing config without touching JSON.
+It gives you a browseable view of your memories, Agent Sync for Claude Code and Codex session history, a search box wired to the same hybrid retrieval that powers the API, a graph view of your knowledge graph, and a settings panel for changing config without touching JSON.

 Access